-Legal advice and representation is provided by JustRight Scotland LLP (JRS) through the SWRC Project.
-If we work with you through the SWRC Project, you will be a client of JRS.
+Legal advice and representation is provided by JustRight Scotland LLP through the SWRC.
+This means that, if we take your case on for legal representation, you will become a client of JustRight Scotland.

-There may be times when we do not have enough time or resources to take on any new cases.
-If that is the case, you will be able to see that on our website.
+There may be times when we do not have enough capacity to take on any new cases.
+If that is the case, we will mention it on this page.

-We will let you know whether we can help within 5 weeks of the date you submit the form to us unless you give us a reason why you need an answer more quickly than that (for example, an urgent deadline in your case).
-Sometimes, we will not be able to give you an answer quickly and, if you need urgent help, we may have to recommend that you go elsewhere.
+We will let you know whether we can help within 5 weeks of the date you submit the form to us unless you give us a reason why you need an answer sooner than that (for example, there's an urgent deadline in your case).

-If we can’t help, our advocacy worker may be able to work with you to help you find another firm or organisation that can help.
-We will let you know whether we can offer that assistance to you.
+If we can’t help, our Advocacy Workers may be able to work with you to help you find another firm or organisation that can help.
+We will let you know whether we can offer this assistance to you.